ebradyjobory/gaia-density-computations-plugin/README.md

 #### Documentation

-Documentation for Gaia can be found at http://gaia.readthedocs.org.
+Documentation for this plugin can be found at http://gaia-densitycomputations-plugin.readthedocs.org.

 #### Installation